ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_arm_qt/how-to-1.md

 ![fig5](figures/05.png)

 Click **Run** to trigger the animation.
 The Tux image is transformed 10,000 times.
 The time needed for the transformations appears in the Application Output window at the bottom of the Qt Creator window.
-Note that you must click Application Output or press Alt + 3 to view it:
+You must click Application Output or press Alt + 3 to view it:

 ![fig6](figures/06.png)